adispen/gcp-secrets-in-cf/blog.md

 ```

 Now we can bind that account to have special permissions for accessing only our secret, there are two ways to do this.
-Either implementation is fine, just follow the conventions for your existing Terraform codebase
+Either implementation is fine, just follow the conventions of your existing Terraform codebase.

 1. IAM Conditions:
    ```hcl